Asymptotic Safety in the Conformal Hidden Sector?: Introduction

-In this article, we implement the AS principle in conformal hidden sector models and apply this formalism to the detailed example of a leptophobic $U(1)^\prime$ model, and explore some phenomenological applications.
-This model is introduced in section II.
 We regard asymptotic safety as providing deep motivation for the existing non-AS flat scenarios proposed in \cite{Hashimoto:2013hta}, with an emphasis on the fixed points of the scalar couplings below the singularity to avoid Landau poles and provide a stable Higgs vacuum.
-We provide a categorization of different AS scenarios according to the gravity contribution to the RG functions above Planck scale.
-We use the RG equation as a bridge to connect the UV boundary conditions to EW/TeV scale physics and explore implications for SM observables.
-The predictive power of AS scenarios implies that most of the parameters in the model are uniquely determined, thereby providing interesting interrelationships among the couplings, the scale of the fixed point (transition scale) $M_{UV}$, and the generations of quarks coupled to the $U(1)^\prime$ gauge field.
+Introducing the model in section II, we provide a categorization of different AS scenarios according to the gravity contribution to the RG functions above Planck scale.
+We use the RG equation as a bridge connecting UV boundary conditions to EW/TeV scale physics and explore the implications for SM observables.
+The predictive power of AS scenarios and further constraints from the requirement of realizing symmetry breaking via the CW mechanism imply that most of the parameters in the model are uniquely determined, thereby providing interesting interrelationships amongst the couplings, the scale of the fixed point (transition scale) $M_{UV}$, and the generations of quarks coupled to the $U(1)^\prime$ gauge field.
 Furthermore, it is not necessary to associate the the transition scale $M_{UV}$ with the Planck scale; indeed we find that $M_{UV}$ is very sensitive to the top quark Yukawa coupling $Y_t$, and for a fixed $Y_t$ there exists an interesting range of values for $M_{UV}$.
 The details of the RG equation analysis are in section III.
+Section IV contains an application of these techniques to a variety of observables at the LHC.
+Our results are summarized in section V.